Suzuki delivers a citycar that might just appeal to those who view spending on cars as cash down the drain. Jonathan Crouch reports.

 Market and Model

-The Celerio has pensioned off both the Splash and the Alto in the Suzuki range, which is quite a weight of responsibility to land on its narrow shoulders.
-Built in Thailand, it's clearly targeting the value end of the citycar market.
-Prices start at around £7,000 for the SZ2 version, rising to around £9,000 for the plushest SZ4.
-If you're happy with the mid-range SZ3, then your dealer will offer you the option of Suzuki's more efficient 'Dualjet' 1.0-litre petrol engine - for a price premium of around £500.
+Built in Thailand, the Celerio is clearly targeting the value end of the citycar market.
+Prices start at around £8,000 for the SZ2 version, rising to around £11,500 for the plushest SZ4 with AGS auto transmission.
+If you're happy with the mid-range SZ3 (around £10,000), then your dealer will offer you the option of Suzuki's more efficient 'Dualjet' 1.0-litre petrol engine - for a price premium of around £600.
 If instead, you had your eye on the top SZ4, there's the advantage that this trim level comes with the option of efficient AGS automatic transmission - for an £800 premium.
 This system features an Intelligent Shift Control Actuator positioned at the top of the gearbox that operates the gearshift and clutch automatically.

 Standard specification highlights for the Celerio SZ3 include six airbags (Driver, passenger, side and curtain), ESP stability control, air conditioning, alloy wheels, DAB Radio, CD Tuner, USB, Bluetooth connectivity and remote central locking.
 The even higher equipped SZ4 model adds polished alloy wheels, rear electric windows, front fog lamps, body coloured door mirrors and chrome front grille.
 The Celerio is offered in six colours, of which five are optional metallic finish and one a standard solid colour.